What is Elder Abuse?

 - Risk of ongoing harm: – Another consideration is whether the individual is at risk of continual harm.
 Again, whenever able, it is crucial to allow an elderly adult to make decisions about the safety and health of their own lives.
 When a person lives with cognitive or physical barriers that impair informed decision-making, it is wise to educate the individual and empower them to choose how they want to proceed.
-However, when decision-making capacities are not present and the person is at risk of continual harm, it would be imperative to report the
+However, when decision-making capacities are not present and the person is at risk of continual harm, it is imperative to report the situation.

 - Province or territory you live in: Provinces and territories have unique legislation around duty to report elder abuse.
 Click here for info.

 - Caregiving facility: Most personal care home facilities have policy around the treatment and welfare of elderly residents that should include guidelines around duty to report.